NormalNvim/NormalNvim/README.md

 ## FAQ
 99% of your questions can be solved by reading the AstroVim manual.

-* How do I check NormalNVim is working ok?
+* NormalNvim is working ok.
+How can I know why?

     :healthcheck base